tahauser/azure-docs.fr-fr/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

 ## <a name="cluster-setup-failures"></a>Échecs de configuration du cluster
 ### <a name="cannot-clean-up-service-fabric-logs"></a>Impossible de nettoyer les journaux de Service Fabric
 #### <a name="problem"></a>Problème
-Lors de l’exécution du script DevClusterSetup, une erreur de ce type peut s’afficher :
+Lors de l’exécution du script DevClusterSetup, le message d’erreur suivant s’affiche :

     Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
     At line:1 char:1 + .\DevClusterSetup.ps1